cainmagi/Dockerfiles/manual-xubuntu/cloudreve.md

 ### The initial configuration

-This part is very important, because the initial password of the administrator is public, everyone can manage to find it in my source script.
-So I recommend users to change it.
+This part is very important because the initial password of the administrator is public, everyone can manage to find it in my source script.
+So I recommend changing it.

-But before changing or admin password, let us create a user account by registration first:
+But before changing the admin password, let us create a user account by registering first:

 |  Register a user  |  A new restricted user  |
 | :---------------: | :---------------------: |
 | ![](./display/cloudreve-2.png) | ![](./display/cloudreve-3.png) |

 You can successfully and instantly register the user.
-However, due to the security issue, a new user is not allowed to upload or download files.
-Therefore, we can logout and login with our administrator account.
+However, due to a security issue, a new user is not allowed to upload or download files.
+Therefore, we can log out and log in with our administrator account.

 |  Login as an admin   |  Enter the management dashboard  |
 | :------------------: | :------------------------------: |